SECODARY BILIARY CIRRHOSIS

 - Primary sclerosing cholangitis

-- Congenital fibrocholecystic disease of biliary system
+- Congenital fibrocholecystic disease of biliary

 - Previous exposure to Thorotrast